 I’m of course not saying there’s only one camera capable of this.
 But I do believe for each person who hoists their favorite, old film camera to their eye and squints into the viewfinder; fingers caressing and adjusting knobs, breath steaming the camera back, eyelashes sticking in the viewfinder… there’s something going on more than simply using a light-tight box to execute a mechanical process.
 We can admit it… we’re among friends.
 It’s all part of the “art” of photography, and we know it.

 So what’s all this have to do with the F6.
 Nothing, really.
 Other than when you shoot the F, F2, F3, F4 and F5 you begin to appreciate the F6 DNA all the more.
 Trying to answer the question ‘which is your favorite’ is a cat chasing its tail.
 Each photographer has preferences based on their experience: specific cameras trigger memories from long hours spent with them in hand.
 Or simply admiring one over another for aesthetic and design preferences.
 But ‘best?’… why bother?
-Just shoot and enjoy each as the spirit moves you and simply enjoy them for what they are: works of art masquerading as 35mm film cameras.
+Just shoot each as the spirit moves you and simply enjoy them for what they are: works of art masquerading as 35mm film cameras.

 1. Maximum Impact Research, or mir.com’s section devoted to the F2.
 It’s exhaustive and you’ll be lost in it for hours, guaranteed.
 Invaluable for everything from a wholistic understanding of the system to drilling down into finer details of specific devices and accessories.